ayushpoddar/my-personal-site/content/posts/staircase-ascent.md

     return count
 ```

+The two functions are the same except for the usage of stack in one and queue on another.

 ## Footnotes
 [^1]: Leetcode presents a variant of this problem where you can take only 1 or 2 steps at a time.